Enrico Benzing

-Enrico Benzing (born 17 June 1932) is an Italian engineer and journalist, son of the writer Mario Benzing.
+Enrico Benzing (17 June 1932 – 8 February 2026) was an Italian engineer and journalist, son of the writer Mario Benzing.

+Life and career

-He wrote for the daily newspaper La Gazzetta dello Sport as Motoring-Editor and Formula One races reporter.
-Since 1974 he writes for Il Giornale, created by Indro Montanelli, with technical contributions about the Formula One races.
-In 1963 he won the first edition of the "Dino Ferrari" Prize.
-From 1978 to 1980 he represented Italy in the Technical Commission of the Fédération Internationale de l'Automobile.
-He has projected wings for race cars, also Formula One, and he has published twelve books: among them, monographs about single cars, treatises about engine-technology, aerodynamics and the relations between aerodynamics and power in the race-cars.
+Benzing wrote for the daily newspaper La Gazzetta dello Sport as Motoring-Editor and Formula One races reporter.
+Beginning in 1974, he wrote for Il Giornale, created by Indro Montanelli, with technical contributions about the Formula One races.
+In 1963, he won the first edition of the "Dino Ferrari" Prize.
+From 1978 to 1980, he represented Italy in the Technical Commission of the Fédération Internationale de l'Automobile.
+He projected wings for race cars, also Formula One, and he published twelve books: among them, monographs about single cars, treatises about engine technology, aerodynamics and the relations between aerodynamics and power in the race-cars.

+Death

+Benzing died on 8 February 2026, at the age of 93.